 Finally, slot in some time to do some physical exercise.
 Not only will it keep you feeling healthy, playing sport, hitting the gym or going for a jog can be a great way to clear your mind and de-stress.

-Our CeMAP courses give you the chance to access revision notes, specimen papers, online tools and expert advice, to help you prepare for the exam (please note, fees are applicable for some of these services).
+Our CeMAP courses give you the chance to access mock papers and expert advice, to help you prepare for the exam (please note, fees are applicable for some of these services).

 We offer a number of online CeMAP courses, which allow you to fit studying around your lifestyle.
 You can find out more on our CeMAP pages or contact one of our Course Experts today on 0203 198 7700.

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals

 After the advice given by the Government, NHS and WHO, we have taken the appropriate measures to ensure the safety of all our delegates attending our classrooms and events.
 This has been, and always will be, our number one priority.

 We wanted to reassure you that all our scheduled classrooms and events will still be running.
 However, we will be now be offering them Virtually.

 This decision to move all learning to Virtual and to offer support remotely has been taken to protect delegates and trainers.
 This allows delegates to continue their learning and for trainers to maintain the same level of service.

 Because the situation is changing daily, we will do our best to provide you with the most up-to-date information, and this will be communicated via our website or email.

 For anyone with queries regarding classrooms you are about to attend, please contact us on email@example.com or +44 (0) 02 3198 7706.